rm-ernst/Capstone/README.md

 # Capstone Project Repository
-This project compares model outputs for a specific variable (sea surface salinity) at set locations.
+This project compares model outputs for a specific variable (sea surface salinity) at set locations given lattitude and longitude, comparing them using summary statistics (max, min, average, standard deviation)

-The data used comes from the Earth System Grid Federation National Computer Interface node, a database of global model outputs.
-It can be found at https://esgf.nci.org.au/search/esgf-nci/

-All datasets were found using the search parameters:
-> Experiment = past1000 (model recreating 850-1850)
->
-> Variable = sos        (sea surface salinity)

-All netcdf files are accessed via direct download link due to large file size.
-In order to load in a netcdf file using xarray, "#mode=bytes" must be added to the end of the URL.

-The locations used are from the "cores.txt" file, representing ocean sediment cores from various locations globally.

 The environment used can be found in the environment.yml file.
 * Python 		3.11.2